nkadiri09/interviewQ/JavaGenerics.md

         Class< A extends B & Runnable>
         If we need to work with 2 classes or interfaces they ahv eto come up in order. with &. and we can extend only one class as a bounded type

+    We can take any type of parameters based on our requirement.

+###  Generics wildcard characters(?)